About Mindful Grief Coach, Karen Gurian, MD, ACC

 That loss has shaped me - teaching me what it means to carry absence, to be curious about grief over time, and to still find ways to live with meaning and joy.

-This work is my way of honoring all of it—the pain, the love, the longing, the resilience.
+This work is my way of honoring the pain, the love, the longing, the resilience.

 I offer a quiet, steady space for you to share your story.
 No fixing.
 No rushing.
 Just room to grieve in your own time, your own way.

-Because grief is not a detour from life—it’s part of how we live it.
+Because grief is not a detour from life; it is a part of life.

 • Mayo Medical School, Doctor of Medicine